 Cystic Fibrosis is an inherited disease affecting a child's mucus and sweat glands.
 Early diagnosis can improve care and quality of life.
 A small amount of blood is tested for a protein (IRT) that is increased in cystic fibrosis.
 A DNA test is also done on the same blood.
 If this is abnormal, your provider will be notified and will refer your baby for a sweat test.

-Between two to six hours after birth, your nurse will check your blood pressure, pulse, temperature, respiration, uterine firmness and vaginal bleeding.
+Between 2 to 6 hours after birth, and periodically thereafter, your nurse will check your blood pressure, pulse, temperature, respiration, uterine firmness and vaginal bleeding.